JamesNimlos/express-caja-sanitizer/README.md

 # express-caja-sanitizer
-An express middleware inspired from express-sanitizer but additionally sanitizes URL params too.
+An express middleware inspired from express-sanitizer but additionally sanitizes URL params.
 It also gives an option to provide a preprocessor function to decide whether a (key, value) pair should be sanitized or not.

 ## Installation
 ```